Maximizing Your Secure Score: A Guide for IT Professionals

 Step 3: Kill Stale Accounts

 Every inactive account is an attack surface.
-Scan Entra ID for accounts with no sign-in activity in 90 days.
+Scan Microsoft Entra ID for accounts with no sign-in activity in 90 days.
 Disable or remove them.
-This step alone can raise your score by 10-15%.
+This step alone can raise your score by 10 to 15 percent.

 Step 4: Address Unmanaged Devices

-Devices accessing your tenant without Intune compliance policies are a blind spot.
+Devices accessing your tenant without Microsoft Intune compliance policies are a blind spot.
 Require device enrollment.
-Block access from non-compliant endpoints.
+Block access from non-compliant endpoints via Conditional Access.
 This tightens both your score and your actual security.

 Step 5: Track Progress Weekly

 Set a cadence.
 Every Friday, check the score.
-Guardian automates this with trend charts that show your trajectory over time.
+Guardian Security Insights automates this with trend charts that show your trajectory over time.
 Show the trend line to leadership during quarterly reviews.

 Real-World Secure Score Improvements